Carljo32/BootCon_Setoolkit_Presentation/README.md

 ---

 ## 6. Demonstration & Results
+  SET enabled the rapid creation and distribution of a phishing email.
+A cloned site convincingly mimicked GitHub’s login page.
+Though credentials were not harvested, the      demonstration showed how attackers can trick users into divulging login information.
+  Screenshots and command logs (see Appendix) documents steps from configuration through email delivery and site cloning.

 - Successfully created and sent a phishing email
 - Cloned GitHub login page hosted locally